kennysmithed/oels2020/oels_practical_wk3.md

 The bulk of the code is in `grammaticality_judgments.js`.
 You will see that that code includes *comments* - these are bits of text that are enclosed in special markers so that the machine running the code ignores them.
 They are intended for you to read, to explain what the code is doing.
 But I'll also add some explanation here.

 `grammaticality_judgments.js` is probably one of the simplest types of experiments you could build.
-It has 4 grammaticality judgment trials, where participants provide a keypress response (y or n for "yes, this sentence could be spoken by a native speaker of English" or "no, it could not").
+It has 4 grammaticality judgment trials, where participants provide a keypress response (y or n for "yes, this sentence could be spoken by a native speaker of English" or "no, it could not" - note that is slightly different from what Sprouse (2011) does, he asks people for a numerical response rather than a simple yes-no).
 There is also a little bit of wrapper around those 4 trials - a consent screen and some information screens before the experiment proper starts, and then a final screen where you can display debrief information, completion codes etc to participants.

 The code starts by laying out the grammaticality judgment trials (just because they come first in the file doesn't mean they will be the first thing the participant sees - the timeline controls what participants see when).
 Each trial involves showing the participant a sentence and getting a single keypress response from them, which we can achieve using the html-keyboard-response plugin.
 Details of the options for that plugin are in the [jsPsych documentation](https://www.jspsych.org/plugins/jspsych-html-keyboard-response/).
 We are using the `stimulus` parameter to hold the sentence the participant is judging, `prompt` reminds the participant what they are supposed to be doing, and `choices` shows the list of keyboard responses they are allowed to provide - in this case we only accept y or n keypresses, so everything else is ignored.
 So one judgment trial looks like this: